VibraForge: A Scalable Prototyping Toolkit For Creating Spatialized Vibrotactile Feedback Systems: Conclusion

 \section{Conclusion}

-Acknowledging the limits with existing spatialized vibrotactile feedback systems and toolkits, we built the VibraForge toolkit.
-Our toolkit enables scalability via a modular design and the use of chain-connection data transmission methods.
-Technical evaluations validated the toolkit design, and case studies demonstrated the wide range of experiences that could be authored.
-The lessons learned during the case studies contributed to our understanding of a generalized pipeline for creating spatialized vibrotactile systems, and highlighted potential research directions of toolkit refinement and future applications.
-The toolkit is in its final stages of preparation, and will be released to the public later this year.
-We are excited to see how researchers and designers will harness the toolkit to elevate their own research and push the boundary of design innovation when using spatialized vibrotactile feedback.
+The VibraForge toolkit enables scalability and expressivity via a modular design and a chain-connection method.
+Technical evaluation validated toolkit's design requirements, case studies demonstrated the design space, and usability study highlighted low technical barrier and customizability.
+The lessons learned from evaluations contributed to potential directions for toolkit refinement and generalized pipeline for creating spatialized vibrotactile systems.
+We are excited to see how researchers and designers will harness the toolkit to elevate their own research and push the boundaries of design innovation using spatialized vibrotactile feedback.